aarvong/aarvong/README.md

 - 👋 Hi, I’m @aarvong
-- 👀 I’m interested in Game Programming, Game Engines, Cryptography, and Machine Learning
+- 👀 I’m interested in Algorithms, Cryptography, and Machine Learning
-- 🌱 I’m currently learning more about C++, and taking Google's Machine Learning Crash Course
+- 🌱 I’m currently learning Rust.
-- 💞️ I’m looking to collaborate on any game projects (fighting games especially).
+- 💞️ I’m looking to collaborate on a fighting game projects
-- 📫 Please contact me at: aarvong@gmail.com
+- 📫 Please contact me at: info@aarvong.dev

 <!---
 aarvong/aarvong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.